 TORONTO, Nov.
 21, 2018 /CNW/ - The Health Research Foundation (HRF) of Innovative Medicines Canada, along with Prix Galien and Research Canada: An Alliance for Health Discovery, are proud to announce the winners of this year's pre-eminent Canadian health research awards.These awards recognize and celebrate the best and brightest minds and discoveries in the Canadian life sciences sector.
+The evening was well attended by stakeholders from across the Canadian health and life sciences sector and was sponsored by Norton Rose Fulbright.

 The winners of this year's awards are: